 Sour Patch Kids have multiple ingredients, including plant-based ingredients like sugar that produced taste and man-made ingredients that confer the gummies with their texture, shape, and multiple colors.

-What some people may not be aware of (namely, brand-new vegans), is that while a label may appear to be vegan-friendly, there are certain ingredients that are controversial.
+What some people may not be aware of (namely, brand-new vegans), is that while a label may appear to be vegan-friendly, certain ingredients are controversial.

 Looking at this product’s label, I can detect the following controversial ingredients: